MattMcFarland/dungener/readme.md

 ## Dungeon Generation API
 This is a highly commented, thorough dungeon generation API that uses BSP (Binary Space Partitioning)

+## Usage
+To use, copy and paste all of the contents of index.lua into your pico8 file.

 ### `genesis(width,height,max_depth,pathfn,renderfn,min_size) -> rooms, tree`

 Generates a dungeon using the BSP algorith.